microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 A bot developer want to set the narration for a message activity.
 The activity may or may not have attachments.

-For example, it is required for the following user stories:
+It is required for the following user stories:

 -  The message contains Markdown
    -  For example, the `text` field is `"Hello, *World!*"`